fimmind/vim-hs-type/README.md

 ## Usage

 This plugin exports function `vim_hs_type#type()`, which does all the work.
-When you run it, a window, containing all types of expressions under cursor, is opened (You can leave it with `<Esc>` or `:q`).
+When you run it, a window, containing all types of expressions under cursor, is opened (You can leave it with `<Esc>` or `gq`).
 Most likely in your case this won't look exactly the same, cause I have many other plugins installed, but for my setup it looks this way:

 ![](./pictures/function_run.png)